 The toasts wer partly humorous, partly serious, but all couched in choice and simple language.
 Elizabeth Cannon, (normal '04) toasted the graduating class.
-She referred very feelingly to the classes in theology which the graduates had taken during their four years in the school.
-Prof. John M. Mills responded to the toast, "The Old Guards," in a humorous vein, in which he ransacked history for the purpose of getting information about "old guards," Lutie Grant Cannon spoke to "Meat and Drink."
-This was in a serious mood, and compared the spiritual light which comes to men to food which sustains the body.
-Kate Thomas told the alumni what would do "If she were a ma." toast fairly sparkled with wit and humor, and was an exceedingly

-leever thing.
-President Paul,

-under color of "Our Alma

-Mater," invited the co-operation of

-the alumni with the institution, and indicated the lines of influence that may be exerted over the policy and may be exerted over the policy and course of the school by its graduates.
-The toastmaster was in his happiest mood and kept things lively during the whole evening by his sallies of wit and The event of the evening, however, was a motion to contribute \$1,000 wards erecting an annex to Barratt hall for a library stock room.
-No sooner was the matter mentioned than several members in succession arous and named the sum they would contribute.
-In a few minutes nearly had the amount required was raised.
-On motion of the president of the associa-tion a committee of three was appoint-ed to arrange for the collection of the balance.
+She referred very feelingly to the classes in theology which ingly to the classes in theology which the graduates had taken during their four years in the school.
+Prof. John M. Mills responded to the toast, "The Old Guards," in a humorous vein, in which he ransacked history for the purpose of getting information about "'old guards."
+Lutie Grant Cannon spoke to "Meat and Drink."
+This was in a serious wood and convered the in a serious mood, and compared the spiritual light which comes to men to food which sustains the body.
+Thomas told the alumni what would do "If she were a man." toast fairly sparkled with wit and hu-mor, and was an exceedingly leever thing.
+President Paul, under color of "Our Alma Mater," invited the co-operation of the alumni with the institution, and indicated the lines of influence that may be exerted over the policy and course of the school by its graduates.
+The toastmaster was in his happiest mood and kept things lively during the whole evening by his sallies of wit and The event of the evening, however was a motion to contribute \$1,000 to wards erecting an annex to Barratt hall for a library stock room.
+No sooner was the matter mentioned than several members in succession arose and named the sum they would con-tribute.
+In a few minutes nearly ha f the amount required was raised. motion of the president of the associa-tion a committee of three was appoint ed to arrange for the collection of the balance.
 The committee named con-sisted of Kate Thomas, Lutie Grant Cannon and Addie Cannon.
+Yesterday afternoon at 2 o'clock

-Yesterday afternoon at 2 o clock a business meeting was held at which the officers for the ensuing year were elected.
-They are as follows: For president, John H. Evans (re-elected) vice president, Mae Taylor Nystrom; secretary, Lillle Shipp; assistant secretary, Lilzie Emery; treasurer, George C. Smith: executive committee.
-D. J. McRae, Ida Savage, and J. H. Garrett.
+Yesterday afternoon at 2 o'clock a business meeting was held at which the officers for the ensuing year were elected.
+They are as follows: For president, John H. Evans (re-elected); vice president, Mae Taylor Nystrom; secretary, Lille Shipp; assistant secretary, Lizzie Emery; treasurer, George C. Smith: executive committee, D. J. McRae, Ida Savage, and J. H. Garrett.

-It was decided at this meeting to levy a small annual fee for current expenses, and to publish next year, if possible, a special edition of "The Gold and Blue," the university paper, under the auspices of the alumni association.
+It was decided at this meeting to levy a small annual fee for current expenses, and to publish next year, if possible, a special edition of "The Gold and Hlue," the university paper, under the auspices of the alumni association.